Human rights needed in family planning

 Experts have said that a human rights-based approach was the key to ensuring the success of the family planning program.

-Stan Berstein, an expert working with the United Nations Population Fund (UNFPA), said on Wednesday that through a human rights-based approach “everyone, men and women, of all ages, everywhere in the world should be empowered to exercise their rights to decide on the number, time and spacing of their children”.
+Stan Berstein, an expert working with the United Nations Population Fund (UNFPA), said on Wednesday that through a human rights-based approach “everyone, men and women, of all ages, everywhere in the world should be empowered to exercise their rights to decide on the nu...

 - Lake Toba to hold Gowes Samosir cycling event

 - Karetan Market partners with waste management startup company

 - Celebrity Fitri Carlina endorses Wonderful Indonesia, Banyuwangi tourism

 - Block porn or be blocked, Indonesia warns Google, Twitter

 - West Papua to host Senja Kaimana Festival 2017

 - Tourism Ministry, KBRI promote five Indonesian destinations in Thailand